 How To Identify A Wolf Spider – What Do They Look Like?

 The Australasian Arachnological Society, shares a number of characteristics to clearly identify wolf spiders.

-- A wolf spider’s eyes are arranged in three rows.
-The lowest row has four small eyes, with the above two rows each having two larger eyes.
+- Wolf spiders have eyes arranged in three rows.
+The lowest row has four small eyes, with the above two rows each having two large eyes.

 - Female wolf spiders carry their egg sac on their back.

 - The spiders are 0.5″ to 1″ inches long.

 - The wolf spiders are famous for being able to camouflage themselves.
 Their color changes to match their environment, in most cases a mix of gray and brown or black and brown.

 - Wolf spiders live in and around the house, gardens, open grass fields, under wooden logs and places with lots of insects.

 Wolf spiders vary somewhat in appearance from one location to another because there are so many different types within one family.